magomimmo/modern-cljs/doc/tutorial-14.md

 Reload the [shopping.html][3] page and click the `Calculate` button again.
-You should receive a `Page not found` message from the server and see the `localhost:3000/shopping` URL in the address bar of your browser instead of the previous `localhost:3000/shopping.html` URL.
+You should receive a `Page not found` message from the server and see the `localhost:3000/shopping` URI in the address bar of your browser instead of the previous `localhost:3000/shopping.html` URL.

 As you remember from the [Tutorial 3 - CLJ based http-server][4], we